DouglasMacKrell/douglas-mackrell-website/douglas-mackrell-portfolio/README.md

 * [Updating Skills and Project Pages - Personal Portfolio Website](https://youtu.be/zUU8kzKjxfY)

 ## THE PROBLEM
-Doug needs a website to show off his cool stuff.
+Douglas MacKrell needs a website to show off his cool stuff.

 ## THE SOLUTION
 This personal website portfolio project is designed to showcase all of Douglas MacKrell's cool stuff.
 This React App will highlight: